History of Penkridge: Dissolution

 Edward VI's reign brought a more ideological phase of the Reformation, with Somerset and then Northumberland pursuing increasingly radical policies through the boy king.
 The chantry churches, many of them very wealthy, were despised by Protestants.
 A movement to abolish them gathered in the final years of Henry VIII and it was at this stage that many chapters tried to make a final profit by selling long leases to secular landlords.
 Thus it was that St. Michael's leased most of its estates to Sir Edward Littleton of Pillaton Hall and his successors for the very long term of 80 years.
-However, the abolition movement did not come to fruition in Henry's reign, with only a small number of chantries wound up under an Act of 1545.
-The Chantries Act of 1547, in the new reign, abolished all chantries and their associated colleges.
+However, the abolition movement did not come to fruition in Henry's reign, with only a small number of chantries wound up under the Dissolution of Colleges Act 1545.
+The Dissolution of Colleges Act 1547, in the new reign, abolished all chantries and their associated colleges.

 St. Michael's College was still a thriving institution and its church physically dominated the town as never before.
 It was during this period that major rebuilding and modifications turned it into the impressive building it is today.
 The church's estates wholly or partly supported the dean (who was still the current archbishop of Dublin), seven prebendaries, two resident canons who were responsible for the two chantries, an official principal, three vicars choral, three further vicars, a high deacon, a subdeacon, and a sacrist.
 Most of the lands of the college were leased out to lay magnates – primarily to Edward Littleton, whose leases included the whole of the deanery and the college house, as well as the farm of the prebends of Stretton, Shareshill, Coppenhall and Penkridge.
 In 1547 the college's property was assessed as worth £82 6s.
 8d. annually.

 The abolition act dissolved the entire institution of the college.
 The Chantries Commissioners, who took over the assets, appointed the first Vicar of Penkridge: Thomas Bolt, a priest from Stafford, who was assigned £16 per annum.
 The former vicar-choral, William Graunger, was made his assistant, on £8.
 A more distant chapel, in the exclave of Shareshill, was soon also set up as an independent parish church, but those at Coppenhall, Dunston and Stretton were to remain dependent on Penkridge for another three centuries.
 The college property, still leased and managed in practice by Littleton, was granted by the Crown to John Dudley, Earl of Warwick, a key figure in Edward VI's regency council, and shortly to emerge as the leading man in the land, with the title Duke of Northumberland.
 Penkridge's history now became closely embedded in that of the monarchy and the course of the Reformation, while Dudley intervened vigorously on the side of Littleton in local property disputes, despite Littleton's religious conservatism.
 Dudley's local interests paralleled his meteoric national career, which brought him to the heights of power in the realm before a rapid and disastrous fall.